-- Adequate use of resources is for authorized purposes and in a manner consistent with applicable laws, regulations, and policies; - Resources are protected against fraud/abuse, mismanagement or loss; - Reliable information on the source, amount and use of resources are secured, maintained up to date and recorded.
+- Adequate use of resources for authorized purposes and in a manner consistent with applicable laws, regulations, and policies; - Resources are protected against fraud/abuse, mismanagement or loss; - Reliable information on the source, amount and use of resources are secured, maintained up to date, and recorded.

-Be advised, that your internal controls as applicable to your records and transactions will be subject to monitoring reviews and audit processes.
+Be advised that your internal controls, as applicable to your records and transactions, will be subject to monitoring reviews and audit processes.
 As a result, PRDOH has the right to request modifications in your internal controls practices, policies, and procedures.

-2.4.6 WHAT ACCOUNTING RECORDS MUST SUBRECIPIENTS MAINTAIN?
+2.4.6 What Accounting Records must Subrecipients Maintain?

-Financial record keeping is a basic requirement for administering CDBG-DR/MIT or CDBG-MIT funds, so you are required to have accounting records that adequately identify the source and application of CDBG funds.
-Financial record keeping is one of the primary areas subject to HUD reviews and one which, if inadequate, can lead to serious problems, As Subrecipient, you are responsible for maintaining financial information and records including but not limited to:
+Financial record keeping is a basic requirement for administering CDBG-DR/MIT funds, so you are required to have accounting records that adequately identify the source and application of CDBG funds.
+Financial record keeping is one of the primary areas subject to HUD reviews and one which, if inadequate, can lead to serious problems, As Subrecipient, you are responsible for maintaining financial information and records, including, but not limited to:

-Remember, as Subrecipient, you are expected to have accounting records which contain reliable and up-to-date information about the sources and uses of funding including grant awards received, current authorizations to CDBG-DR/MIT or CDBG-MIT funds, unobligated balances, assets and liabilities, program income, and expenditures.
+Remember, as Subrecipient, you are expected to have accounting records which contain reliable and up-to-date information about the sources and uses of funding including grant awards received, current authorizations to CDBG-DR/MIT, unobligated balances, assets and liabilities, program income, and expenditures.

 It is also important for your organization to know that Subrecipients are required to maintain a new, separate, and non-comingled Disaster Relief Account and a new, separate, and non-comingled Mitigation Account.
-It is also very important that you, as a Subrecipient, and to deposit all CDBG-DR/MIT funds into such separate accounts.
+It is also very important that you, as a Subrecipient, deposit all CDBG-DR/MIT funds into such separate accounts.
 Subrecipients are required to provide and make available to PRDOH all documentation related to such account as may be requested by the PRDOH.

-2.4.7 How To Register and Track Fixed Assets?
+2.4.7 How To REGISTER AND TRACK FIXED ASSETS?

-Property purchased with CDBG-DR/MIT funds is subject to requirements under the 2 C.F.R.
-200. Property management records must be maintained for all equipment and quarterly reporting completed and submitted to the CDBG-DR/MIT Finance Division by the CDBG-DR/MIT Operations Division.
+Property purchased with CDBG-DR/MIT funds is subject to requirements under 2 C.F.R.
+Part 200.
+Property management records must be maintained for all equipment, and quarterly reporting should be completed and submitted to the CDBG-DR/MIT Finance Division by the CDBG-DR/MIT Operations Division.
 The CDBG-DR/MIT Operations Division shall maintain a list of equipment and share it with the CDBG-DR/MIT Finance Division for purposes of reconciling the general ledger each quarter.
-The reconciliation shall verify purchase orders and equipment listing against the posted expenditures23.
+The reconciliation shall verify purchase orders and equipment listing against the posted expenditures.23 document.
+At the end of every month, PRDOH must receive a listing of the assets Subrecipients have on hand (tangible and intangible) by submitting the following documentation to the agency within the first five (5) business days of the following month from which the entity is reporting24:

-To track and account for fixed assets acquired under the CDBG-DR/MIT grant, all subrecipients must follow the instructions provided in the Accounting and Tracking Fixed Asset for Subrecipients document.
-At the end of every month, PRDOH must receive a listing of the assets the Subrecipients have on hand (tangible and intangible) by submitting the following documentation to the agency within the first five (5) business days of the following month from which the entity is reporting24:
+To track and account for fixed assets acquired under the CDBG-DR/MIT grant, all Subrecipients must follow the instructions provided in the Accounting and Tracking Fixed Asset for Subrecipients